 - U.S. Federal Digital Evidence Working Group

-- Various Corporate Boards
+- Various Advisory Boards

 Tom combines professional training as a copywriter with his investigative skills to discover and craft travel and general interest stories for media outlets.
 Click on this link for more information.